-He is currently Curator of the White House, a space for artist residencies, events, and community-led activity on the Becontree Estate in East London, established by Create; and one half of McCarthy-Swann Projects, a curatorial collaboration that supports contemporary artists to create moments of connection, between artists, audiences, communities and individuals.
+He is currently Curator for Create, chiefly responsible for the White House, a space for artist residencies, events, and community-led activity on the Becontree Estate in East London; and one half of McCarthy-Swann Projects, a curatorial collaboration that supports contemporary artists to create moments of connection, between artists, audiences, communities and individuals.
 McCarthy-Swann Projects platforms feminist, queer, and culturally diverse perspectives, to expand understandings of what is possible through a generous sharing of experiences.

 Kieran has worked in a range of senior leadership roles across the arts sector; as Head of Live Programme for Wellcome Collection, a London museum focused on the intersection of art and health; Head of Programme for Arnolfini, Bristol’s international centre for contemporary arts; Program Producer for Theatre Network Australia, the nation’s leading advocacy organisation for the performing arts; and Programme Manager for Metro Arts, Brisbane’s home for experimental and contemporary art and performance.
 He has also worked on festivals and projects with Portland Institute of Contemporary Art, Performance Space 122 (now Performance Space New York), Danspace Project, and Venice International Performance Art Week..